 4. See the Cowboys at the Houston Livestock Show and Rodeo

 If you’re looking for more traditional Texan things to do in Houston, visit the city in February or March for the Houston Livestock Show and Rodeo, which runs for 19 days.
-The whole family can enjoy the carnival and farm animals before checking out the cowboys at the big ticket rodeo events.
+The whole family can enjoy the carnival and farm animals before checking out the cowboys at the big-ticket rodeo events.
 Cap off the evening at Goodnight Charlie’s in Montrose, where live music and two-stepping complete the fun-filled honky-tonk day.

 5. Shop Until You Drop at The Galleria

-Everything is bigger in Houston, Texas, including the shopping!
-The Galleria, Texas’ largest shopping center at 2.4 million square feet, sits on the westside of the Loop within the Houston neighborhood Uptown.
+Everything is bigger in Houston, Texas, including shopping!
+The Galleria, Texas’ largest shopping center at 2.4 million square feet, sits on the west side of the Loop within the Houston neighborhood Uptown.
 It attracts over 30 million visitors a year and boasts over 400 stores and 50 dining options, making it easy to spend the whole day here.
 While you’re in the neighborhood, head over to the Rooftop Cinema Club on BLVD place.
 Put on some wireless headphones and check out a classic or modern film from the comfort of a deck chair with snacks, wine, and friends.

 6. Houston is a Green City: Visit it’s Parks

-Amongst it’s vast urban setting, Houston is home to many locally loved green spaces.
+Amongst it’s a vast urban setting, Houston is home to many locally loved green spaces.
 Catch a free show at the Miller Outdoor Theatre in Hermann Park or rent a bike for amazing views of the downtown Houston skyline from the trails of Buffalo Bayou Park.
 Discovery Green has several free exercise classes that are open to the public if you’re interested in yoga, HIIT, Thai Chi, or parkour.
 Between these parks, Brazos Bend State Park, and Memorial Park, there are plenty of trails and waterways throughout Houston to help you escape from the hustle and bustle of city life.